Welcome to today's edition of the Rush 24-7 podcast.

 That's the only way the Democrats have any hope of winning.

-Other prominent conservative voices, including Focus on the Family, and a Wall Street Journal editorial page rejected the idea that any GOP leader should resign.
+Other prominent conservative voices, including Focus on the Family and a Wall Street Journal editorial page, rejected the idea that any GOP leader should resign.

 Republicans, conservatives are conflicted over this.

-And it's I mean the conflict uh derives from only looking at it in one way, and that is, oh my God.
+And it's, I mean, the conflict derives from only looking at it in one way, and that is, oh, my God, we've got a creep and a pervert in our party, and we stand for what?

-He's gotta go.
+He's got to go.

 I mean, Foley's gone.

-Foley's been gone since Friday, and yet this story survives.
+Foley's been gone since Friday.

-The story survives now because only about using this to continue to get Republicans to quit and get out of there uh on the basis of doing the right thing or what have you.
+The story survives now because it's only about using this to continue to get Republicans to quit and get out of there on the basis of doing the right thing or what have you.

 The right thing has been done.